Hobbies and interests

 WinnerBio

 My name is Landon Mardi.
-I attend North Crowley High School as a graduating senior of the class of '25.
-I participate in extracurriculars such as band, soccer, and cross country.
-I'm also involved in multiple school organizations like the Black Student Union; Just Keep Living Foundation, and Key Club.
-After graduation, I'm heading to Atlanta, Georgia, to pursue a bachelor's degree in business administration at Morehouse College.
+I graduated from North Crowley High School as the class of '25.
+I participated in extracurricular activities such as band, soccer, and cross-country.
+I was also involved in multiple school organizations, such as the Black Student Union, Just Keep Living Foundation, and Key Club.
+Now, I'm heading to Atlanta, Georgia, to pursue a bachelor's degree in business administration at Morehouse College.

 Education